frasertweedale/notes-redhat/design/freeipa-cert-profiles.rst

 Investigate options for exposing or finding out from Dogtag what profile a certificate was issued under.
 Investigate also search by profile (not as important).

+This could also be tracked on the FreeIPA side (the profile ID that was used can be stored along the issued certificate).

 Implementation